Advising Information

 Academic Integrity Standards at UMBC

 Integrity lies at the heart of the academic endeavor.
 The Undergraduate Student Academic Conduct Policy defines and strives to ensure academic integrity at UMBC.
 The Policy defines standards for academic honesty and describes the process for addressing allegations of undergraduate student academic misconduct.
-The underlying philosophy of this Policy is that members of the university community view academic integrity as a serious institutional value and that academic misconduct incidents should be resolved by faculty members and students in a cooperative manner.
+The underlying philosophy of this Policy is that members of the university community view academic integrity as a severe institutional value and that academic misconduct incidents should be resolved by faculty members and students cooperatively.